BadgerHobbs/Overseerr-Cleaner/README.md

 # Overseerr-Cleaner
-Docker container and Python program to remove movies deleted form Plex from Overseerr
+Docker container and Python program to remove deleted Plex content from Overseerr

 # Setup